-Community Councillors are volunteers who have an interest in the wellbeing of
+Community Councillors are elected members who have an interest in the wellbeing of

 their community.
 The Community Council

-has an important role of consulting the community on local issues and making
+has an important role in consulting the community on local issues and making

 those views known to the City and County of Swansea and other public bodies.